-This guide provides a general overview of the components needed to run EMERSE, how to install them, and verify that they are running.
+This guide provides a general overview of the components needed to run EMERSE, how to install them, and how to verify that they are running.
 The guide covers step-by-step directions on how to install everything on a virtual machine, so these directions should be used as a high-level guide if EMERSE will be installed in a different type of environment.

 For this guide we provide 4 already created Solr indexes to use as well as SQL scripts to not only create, but also populate, the database (all files available upon request).
 An actual production instance would require the local creation of the Solr indexes, locally populating the patient table, and additional localized configurations dependent on local document sources and metadata.
 Nevertheless, this guide should provide enough detail to understand how everything is installed and provides the ability to test the final installation to ensure that it is functional.